Merkel pressures Putin to act on Poland-Belarus standoff | DW | 10.11.2021

 Germany's outgoing Chancellor Angela Merkel has urged Russia's Vladimir Putin to help resolve the ongoing migrant standoff between Poland and Belarus.

-In a telephone call with Russian President Vladimir Putin on Wednesday, German Chancellor Angela Merkel decried Belarusian's regime "instrumentalization of migrants" as inhumane and acceptable.
+In a telephone call with Russian President Vladimir Putin on Wednesday, German Chancellor Angela Merkel decried the "instrumentalization of migrants" by Belarus as "inhumane and unacceptable."

 She also asked the Russian leader to act on the matter, according to her spokesman, Steffen Seibert.